radiantlogic-v8/documentation-new/documentation/cfs/sharepoint2013.md

 *   .In the Application Pool section, you can choose to "Create new application pool" and choose the "Predefined" option for the security account.
 Select the Network Service predefined option.
 *   Leave the default values for the Database Name and Authentication, Failover Server, Search Server, Service Application Connections, and Customer Experience Improvement Program sections.
 *   Click OK to create the new site.
 *   Since this is a new site, you will also need to setup a Site Collection.
-In the Application Management section, click on Create Site Collections.
+In the Application Management section, click Create Site Collections.

 ![](media/sharepoint2013-3-create.png)